 Our latest books, covering a wide range of key areas within Sustainable Built Environment for students, instructors, researchers, and professors.

-Grace Harrison acquires books on landscape architecture for professionals, students and scholars.
-Published in a variety of formats and, where appropriate, highly designed and illustrated, these books cover topics such as gardens and designed landscapes, landscape conservation, sustainability, history, theory and urban landscapes.
-Additionally, she commissions research monographs in the areas of landscape, planning and architecture.
-Previously working on the architecture list at Routledge, she has been commissioning for landscape and built environment research since 2016.
+Grace Harrison is the Commissioning Editor for books on Landscape Architecture and Product Design for professionals, students and scholars.
+Published in a variety of formats and, where appropriate, highly designed and illustrated, these books cover diverse topics including landscape design and conservation; climate-adaptive design; history and theory; urban landscapes; design thinking; sustainable design; materials and technology.
+She also commissions research monographs in the areas of landscape, planning, interiors and architecture and is happy to receive proposals from new and established authors.

 Kate Schell publishes books on the Planning and Urban Design list across a range of text types, including textbooks for undergraduate and graduate courses, heavily illustrated professional titles for practicing planners and urban designers, and research titles comprising monographs, edited collections, and handbooks.
 She is particularly interested in developing the list’s handbook offerings as well as titles focused on issues of social justice, sustainability, and voices from the Global South.
 For professional titles she is looking for books focused on best practices and guiding policy.